 The following sections explain the basic screens which are necessary for collecting data

-for encryption and decryption.
+for locking data and unlocking data.

 4.1.1 Screen Images

 User Profile Setup Screen

 The first screen that the user will see upon the first initialization of the FogWire application.
 The user profile setup screen allows the user to enter first name, last name, and e-mail address.
 It has inputs for all three fields (first name, last name, e-mail address) and a button to submit this information